Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability

 This subsection showcases the application of SDAMI in evaluating prediction performance, positioning it as an effective surrogate technique— a key approach in the field of computer experiments \citep{santner2019design, wu2011experiments}.
-Surrogate modeling serve as statistical approximations of computationally intensive simulations, facilitating the efficient study of complex system dynamics.
+Surrogate modeling serves as a statistical approximation of computationally intensive simulations, facilitating the efficient study of complex system dynamics.

-We illustrate this with the analysis of electronic device lifetimes, which can fail due to mechanisms such as front-end fate oxide breakdown (FEOL TDDB) \citep{yang2017front}.
+We illustrate this with the analysis of electronic device lifetimes, which can fail due to mechanisms such as front-end-of-line time-dependent dielectric breakdown (FEOL TDDB) \citep{yang2017front}.
 This failure occurs when traps accumulate in the gate oxide layer from electrical and thermal stress during operation, eventually creating conductive paths leading to device malfunction.
 The lifetime distribution for these components is captured by the following function, as characterized in prior work \citep{hsu2020extraction}:

 where the inputs include process-dependent constants $\text{A}_{\text{FEOL}}, a, b, c, d$, voltage $V$ and temperature $T$, width $W$ and length $L$ of the device, the probability of stress $s$, and shape parameter $\beta$ describing failure progression over time.